 Chuckatuck Agricultural Club

 The following data is taken from an extract from the “Chuckatuck Agricultural Club” proceedings communicated for the Farmers Register.
 “The “club” met on Wednesday 9th day of January, A.D.
 1839 at the Masonic Hall in Chuckatuck, at 10 A.M.”
 This particular meeting was to discuss some issues concerning the growing of crops and suggesting that some form of competition in agriculture as well as other pursuits in life will improve the product and profit.
-With this in mind each of the members was to set aside certain parcels of land (as reasonable) and by using their own seed, manure, and cultivation methods report the results of their efforts at the regular meeting in November of that year.
+With this in mind, each of the members was to set aside certain parcels of land (as reasonably as possible) and, by using their own seed, manure, and cultivation methods, report the results of their efforts at the regular meeting in November of that year.
 This was done for corn using good and poor land parcels.
-They were to do the same for rutabagas and turnips with the report being made simultaneously.
-The rationale for this is as quoted here “that the members of this society will give increased attention and diligence to the improvement of their lands and stock, the developments of science, and to any and everything that may tend to advance their interest in a pecuniary, moral and social point of view.”
-A committee was formed and appointed to memorialize the general assembly of Virginia on the subject of agriculture and to ask for aid and assistance as necessary.
+They were to do the same for rutabagas and turnips, with the report being made simultaneously.
+The rationale for this is as quoted here: “that the members of this society will give increased attention and diligence to the improvement of their lands and stock, the developments of science, and to any and everything that may tend to advance their interest in a pecuniary, moral and social point of view.”
+A committee was formed and appointed to memorialize the General Assembly of Virginia on the subject of agriculture and to request aid and assistance as necessary.
 Those appointed were Doct.
 John French, John Crocker, John C. Crump, Dr. Crawley Finney, and Robert Lawrence, esps.
-On Thursday, the 11th of March, the club met again and set the prizes for the aforementioned competition.
+On Thursday, March 11th, the club met again and set the prizes for the aforementioned competition.
 The best crop is twenty dollars, the best pen of hogs ten dollars, the best milk cow and calf five dollars, the best yoke of oxen five dollars, and the cheapest and best construction manure cart five dollars.

 Chuckatuck Bridge Club

 The Chuckatuck Bridge Club was formed in 1960 with eight charter members.
 They were Janie Vicars Morris, Chasie Sykes Laine, Peggy Rudacille Chapman, Betty Staples Glasscock, Jean Tomko Chapman, Joyce Reams Winn, Doris Smith and Beverly Whitley.
-These were young mothers for the most part who treasured their time with their girlfriends.
+These were, for the most part, young mothers who treasured their time with their girlfriends.

 During the many years of playing bridge in Chuckatuck, some other members joined and moved on to other things: Martha Glenn Howell (deceased), Peggy Brown Byrd (deceased), Dottie Seward, Jane Youngk, Iola Holland Saunders, Jean Rutherford, Lundy Nickelson, Marie Jordon Melton (deceased), and Barbara Richardson Newman Parrish (deceased).

-The current membership now has nine members so a substitute is available, but when nine do show they all get to play.
+In 2011, the current membership now has nine members, so a substitute is available, but when nine do show, they all get to play.
 These are Beverly Rogers Whitley (51 years), Ella Mae Farmer Winslow, Bette Britton Begley, Ann Games Berard, Lorraine Speers Myers, Lynn Kirk Rose, Anne Pretlow Henderson, Pam Martin Saunders, and Lila Eure Pretlow.

-There was another bridge club made up of many of the women from local churches which Lynn Rose joined in 1967.
+There was another bridge club, made up of many women from local churches, which Lynn Rose joined in 1967.
 These members included Dottie Bradshaw, Betty Pretlow, Edna Saunders, Margaret Kirk and Ellen Glasscock.
-There would normally be two tables with eight players.
-This group was just a little more serious in that linen tablecloths were used with linen napkins making this a more formal gathering.
+There would typically be two tables with eight players.
+This group was a bit more formal, as linen tablecloths and napkins were used, creating a more refined atmosphere.
 It was a pleasure to host these events as it allowed you to express yourself as you desired.

-There was a setback club, a type of card game in the earlier years.
-However, bridge became the more common form of card playing and the setback club eventually stopped meeting.
+There was a setback club, a type of card game in the early years.
+However, bridge became the more common form of card playing, and the setback club eventually stopped meeting.

 Greater Oakland-Chuckatuck Civic League

-The Civic League meets on a monthly basis in Chuckatuck and has a fine record for getting things done within the community.
-They have been instrumental in getting streets paved, sidewalks installed, street lights put up in dark areas, and looking after the general welfare of the communities that they represent.
+The Civic League meets monthly in Chuckatuck and has a strong record of achieving results within the community.
+They have been instrumental in getting streets paved, sidewalks installed, and streetlights put up in dark areas, as well as in looking after the general welfare of the communities they represent.
 Roosevelt Jones has been the President of the League for several years and continues to hold that position.
-They sponsored a National Night Out, with the meeting being held at the Volunteer Fire Department in Chuckatuck.
-The food was great, and it was a good time to meet members of the other communities in the league.
+They continue to sponsor a National Night Out, with the meeting being held at the Volunteer Fire Department in Chuckatuck.
+The food is great, and it's a good opportunity to meet members of other communities in the league.

 Junto Woman’s Club

-A book club, meeting in a log cabin on the Godwin estate in Chuckatuck, Virginia, was the actual beginning of the organization we know today as the Junto Woman’s Club.
-In November of 1924 twelve Chuckatuck women met to organize a book club with the purpose of promoting a circulating library for the community.
-The book club continued until early 1926, when the focus was changed to a literary club whose purpose would be to promote individual and civic betterment.
-At this time, a constitution and by-laws were adopted.
+A book club meeting in a log cabin on the Godwin estate in Chuckatuck, Virginia, was the actual beginning of the organization we know today as the Junto Woman’s Club.
+In November of 1924, twelve Chuckatuck women met to organize a book club to promote a circulating library for the community.
+The book club continued until early 1926 when the focus was changed to a literary club whose purpose would be to promote individual and civic betterment.
+At this time, a constitution and bylaws were adopted.
 Dues were set at five cents per month with an initiation fee of fifty cents.
-The first president was Mrs. David Corbell Cotton who served from 1926-1927.
-Through her efforts much interest was aroused in public health issues.
+The first president was Mrs. David Corbell Cotton, who served from 1926-1927.
+Through her efforts, much interest was aroused in public health issues.

-The first permanent meeting room was a one-room cabin of the colonial period owned by Mills Godwin (Father of Governor Mills E. Godwin).
-A name was needed and “Junto” was adopted.
+The first permanent meeting room was a one-room cabin of the colonial period owned by Mills Godwin (Father of Governor Mills E. Godwin, Jr.).
+A name was needed, and “Junto” was adopted.
 It was Junto that Benjamin Franklin and his literary friends founded in 1727 as a society to stimulate their literary activities.

 The Club grew to a membership of 51 during the thirties.
 The focus was on Public Health issues with lectures given by distinguished physicians.
-Departmental work stressing educational and garden activities was taken on.
+Departmental work, stressing educational and garden activities, was undertaken.

 On October 17, 1941, the Junto Club hosted the Seventh District Convention at Benn’s Church.
-The Second World War was less than two months ahead.
+The Second World War was less than two months away.
 The trying war years made rigid demands upon everyone.
 The Club held together and made a fine contribution toward the war effort.
-Scrap iron and metal were collected; each member contributed fifty cents toward the Red Cross ambulance which was sponsored by the Seventh District (now Southside District).
+Scrap iron and metal were collected; each member contributed fifty cents toward the Red Cross ambulance, which was sponsored by the Seventh District (now known as the Southside District).
 The Club observed its 21st birthday in the fall of 1945 with 50 members.
 During the year, through its sponsorship, the Junto Club sold war bonds totaling $4500.00

 On the 25th anniversary of the federation in 1952, the club attained distinction in uniting four communities—Chuckatuck, Crittenden/Eclipse, King’s Fork, and Everets under our motto “Our Community – a Better Place to Live”.

 Junto Woman’s Club began its 50th anniversary of the Federation in the same spirit of community involvement by forming a committee to study the means of upgrading telephone service in Crittenden.
-The Junto Club was a leader in the successful effort to petition the State Corporation Commission to extend telephone service for the Crittenden area residents.
+The Junto Club played a leading role in the successful effort to petition the State Corporation Commission to extend telephone service to Crittenden area residents.
 The establishment of this service entitled residents to call downtown Suffolk, their seat of city government, toll-free for the first time.

-In 1977 three members formed a steering committee to determine if there was adequate interest to charter a Junior Woman’s Club.
-Invitations were sent to outstanding young women and invited to join.
+In 1977, three members formed a steering committee to determine if there was adequate interest to charter a Junior Woman’s Club.
+Invitations were sent to outstanding young women, and they were invited to join the program.
 Forty-five women met for the first time and voted unanimously to organize a Junior Woman’s Club.
-Six months later a record 70 juniors were listed as charter members of the federated Nansemond Junior Woman’s Club.
+Six months later, a record 70 juniors were listed as charter members of the federated Nansemond Junior Woman’s Club.

-In 1983 there was a request from a board member of the Morgan Memorial Library in Suffolk to establish a library station in Chuckatuck with a goal of a collection of 2000 books.
-One of our members and her husband, Georgia Anne and T. A. Saunders, donated the needed location at the Saunders Supply Company.
-The Morgan Memorial Library helped volunteers organize and catalog 600 books.
+In 1983, a board member of the Morgan Memorial Library in Suffolk requested the establishment of a library station in Chuckatuck, with a goal of collecting 2,000 books.
+One of our members, Georgia Anne, and her husband, T. A. Saunders, donated the necessary location at the Saunders Supply Company.
+The Morgan Memorial Library assisted volunteers in organizing and cataloging 600 books.
 Seven members of the Club volunteered untold hours towards the opening of the new library station.
 On April 26, 1983, the Chuckatuck Library opened at 2:00 p.m. with thirty-one patrons.
 Our club’s fifty-year-old dream had finally been realized.

 After serving as president of the Junto Woman’s Club and 1st Vice President of the Southside District, Mrs. Jennifer Bradshaw became President of the Southside District for the 1988-1990 administration.
-Our club continues to support the district and state federation by supporting the projects of each.
+Our club continues to support the district and state federation by contributing to their respective projects.
 We always have representation at the district and state meetings.

 The Junto Woman’s Club continues to enjoy successful years.
 Of our sixty-three members, each one serves in a Department and participates fully in our three major fundraisers.
-In the past year, our Fashion Show/Luncheon in both the spring and the fall raised approximately $2800.
+Over the past year, our Fashion Show/Luncheon, held in both the spring and fall, raised approximately $ 2,800.
 The Second Annual Spring Fling raised an additional $2800 to fund the Junto Education Scholarship which is given to a senior from the two high schools in our immediate area, Meals on Wheels donation of $500, donations to two local Fire Departments, two Girl Scout troops, the new Suffolk Center for Cultural Arts and the Suffolk Red Cross.
 This allows us to support the state projects and other needy organizations as well.

-The Spring Fling was held at a member’s home which was selected for its historical significance and interest to the community.
+The Spring Fling was held at a member’s home, which was selected for its historical significance and interest to the community.
 This provided another opportunity for several members to display their artistic talents and to earn money for the club’s charities.
 It was a marked success.
-The annual club Arts & Crafts Show has grown in scope each year as it displays the extent of our talented members.
+The annual Arts & Crafts Show has grown in scope each year, showcasing the talents of our members.

-The annual Christmas Tea, which is sponsored by the board, is an opportunity for the club to showcase our organization and invite prospective members to hear holiday music and enjoy delicious refreshments.
-Once again, our club sponsored a family for Christmas.
+The annual Christmas Tea, sponsored by the board, is an opportunity for the club to showcase its organization and invite prospective members to enjoy holiday music and delicious refreshments.
+Once again, our club sponsored a family for the Christmas season.
 Members donated over $500 to buy gifts, clothing, and food for a family selected by the Salvation Army.
 Dolls and toy bears are dressed by our members for the Salvation Army each year.

-Our programs ranged from talks on safety, conservation, and civic affairs to one program by a retired college professor discussing his first book which was published when he was in college.
-Our club continues its involvement with several projects.
+Our programs ranged from talks on safety, conservation, and civic affairs to a presentation by a retired college professor discussing his first book, which he had published while still in college.
+Our club continues to be involved in several projects.
 We continue to supply volunteers to the Chuckatuck Library.
 We grant requests for items for the elementary schools.
 Soup labels and used printer cartridges are collected and donated to an elementary school in the area.
-The Junto Book Club has an active coterie of eighteen members who conduct programs each month with speakers and book reviews The Junto Bridge Club is another area of interest where members may join and benefit from an experienced teacher, one of our members.
+The Junto Book Club has an active membership of eighteen, which conducts programs each month featuring speakers and book reviews.
+The Junto Bridge Club is another area of interest where members can join and benefit from the expertise of one of our experienced members.
 This group of twenty-one members meets twice a month.
 In addition to contributing money to the Suffolk Meals on Wheels organization, we have a team of members who deliver meals to recipients every Thursday.
 Twice in the past year, we had a shower for the Genieve Shelter, a home for abused women and children.
-Member donated non-perishable foods, paper products, and toilet articles and used cell phones.
+Members donated non-perishable foods, paper products, and toiletries, and used their cell phones.
 We also supported the shelter monetarily.

 As it has for over 80 years, the Junto Woman’s Club continues to provide many fellowship opportunities, building bonds with the communities in North Suffolk, and gaining leadership experience within the club.